A day of war dances in Tenganan Pegringsingan, Bali

 After an early lunch at a cute little cafe in Candi Dasa, we arrived at the normally quiet village which now was very busy with activity and excitement from locals, visitors and professional photographers from all around the world.

 Before we walked in Demi got changed into a colourful Balinese outfit that I bought at the traditional market and I convinced Liam to wear a white shirt on top of his t-shirt, but the deal was it had to be buttoned open.

 Monday 11th and Tuesday 12th of June marks the yearly event called Perang Pandan, a war dance ceremony also referred to locally as ‘mekare-kare’.

 We learn that it is a mass coming-of-age ritual, dedicated to the Hindu god of war and the sky, Indra, which sees friendly duels between all male villagers, who bout each other armed with a small rattan shield in one hand and a tied packet of thorny ‘pandan’ leaves in the other.

-We had to wait about an hour before the fights so we ended up teaching the Uno card game (we always bring it with us wherever we go) to Putu and Wayan who really enjoyed it.
+We had to wait about an hour before the fights so we ended up teaching the Uno card game (we always bring it with us wherever we go!) to Putu and another friend Wayan who really enjoyed it.
 The first and only game ended up the longest game ever and didn’t finish as we quickly had to leave and try to and make our way through the huge crowd in the rain and see the start of these historical war dances.